Prabath159753/StudentMarksManagementSystem/README.md

-# StudentMarksManagementSystem
+# Student Marks Management System
+Mini project 1 :
 My first java Fundamental Program.
 This is used to manage students marks.
 # JAVA FUNDAMENTAL
 My first java program in my life.

+This project most focused on using loops/methods & arrys.
+There is a complete code without GUI.
 It runs by cmd.
+The project can be used for learning basic java Fundamentals with shortcuts.

 [![MIT License][license-shield]][license-url]
 [![LinkedIn][linkedin-shield]][linkedin-url]

+Some Examples in Project -

 ![home page](https://github.com/Prabath159753/StudentMarksManagementSystem/blob/main/examples/homePage.png)